vyas-lab/vyas-lab.github.io/_news/announcement_10.md

 related_posts: false
 ---

-"Re:Verse -- Can Your VLM Read a Manga?" accepted at ICCV 25 AISTORY Workshop! :sparkles
+"Re:Verse -- Can Your VLM Read a Manga?" accepted at ICCV 25 AISTORY Workshop! :sparkles: